 The bodice is lined in a nude lingerie weight netting and the skirt is lined in an inner nude silk.
 The sleeves are unlined.
 The inner skirt closes with a zipper and the the outer skirt snaps over that.
 The back buttons to close with hand covered silk buttons and loops.

 Shoulders: no true defined seam

-Bust: 18" flat across from side seam to side seam
+Bust: to 18" flat across from side seam to side seam

-Hips: 18-28" flat across from side seam to side seam
+Hips: to 23" flat across from side seam to side seam

 This garment has been professionally cleaned, pressed and is odor free.
 Thoroughly checked over before shipping, it will be ready to wear upon arrival.